oscarortiz-mondragon/CodeLibrary/readME.md

 First day of the library, will create look and outline what is needed.
 Removed Prompts and added icons for trash, now I need to cause the ability to click on the trash to remove that book.
+Experimented with ways to delete the div when clicking on the trash.